 Things to See & Do

 Take one of the 12-block downtown walking tours or check out the 1875 Edwin Carter Museum, thought to be the oldest museum in the state.
 Also take time to stop by the church built by Father Dyer, an itinerant Methodist minister who visited town frequently, often using snowshoes to get around.

-Four mountain peaks make up the resort, providing 2,358 acres of amazing skiing and enough variety to suit even the most seasoned skier.
+Four mountain peaks make up Breckenridge Ski Resort, providing 2,358 acres of amazing skiing and enough variety to suit even the most seasoned skier.
 Nordic centers cater to cross-country skiers and snowshoers, as well.
 In summer, you can ride the ski lift up to hiking trails with unparalleled views.
 For outdoor pleasure there's also cycling and golf.
 There are even Jeep tours that take you to area ghost towns.
-Summit County sports a challenging paved bike trail system, connecting Breck with other nearby towns.
+The Summit County Recreational Pathway (known locally as the Recpath) a challenging, 55-mile network of paved bike trail system, connecting Breck with other nearby towns.

 Diners will find a mix of cuisine, from seafood to Mexican and Italian to continental, as well as a range of places to stop in for a quick bite or sit and savor several courses.
 Lodgings range from romantic bed-and-breakfast inns to luxe ski resort hotels.
 There are also many budget-friendly options available for families.

 Breckenridge was recently named a Certified Colorado Creative District thanks to its arts events, the Backstage Theatre, National Repertory Orchestra, public art spaces and more.
 Festivals punctuate the annual calendar, from the Ullr Fest (celebrating the Nordic god of snow) and the Budweiser International Snow Sculpture Championships in winter, to the annual summer music festival in the newly renovated Riverwalk Center.